GetJOMO/slate/source/index.html.md

 }
 ```

-This endpoint creates an Event for the currently logged in user.
+Description: This endpoint creates an Event for the currently logged in user.

+*NOTE:* include the `mention_ids` with an array of integers within the JSON object when tagging users.

 ### HTTP Request